Taamrat Emmanuel

 Taamrat Emmanuel (Circa 1888 - 1963) was a Jewish Ethiopian public figure, professor, rabbi and intellectual.
-One of the most prominent figures in the Beta Israel community in the Jewish Enlightenment movement and in the Early modern period.
+Taamrat was one of the most prominent figures in the Beta Israel community in the Jewish Enlightenment movement and in the Early modern period.

 Biography

 1888 to 1921

 Taamrat was born on 1888 in the town of Azezo near the city of Gondar.
 Taamrat's home village became Christian prior to his birth, and therefore he grew up being part of the Falashmura community.
 In his youth Taamrat attended the School of the Swedish Evangelical Mission in Italian Eritrea.
 At the age of 16 Taamrat met Dr. Jacques Faitlovitch, who took him back with him to Paris to study.
 When Taamrat arrived in Paris in 1904, he was sent to a school for teachers of the Alliance israélite universelle organization which was located in Paris.
 Four years later on, in 1908, when Taamrat was 20 years of age, he was sent by Dr. Faitlovitch to a Jewish Theological Seminary (Collegio Rabbinico Italiano) in Florence, Italy under the watchful eye of Rabbi Dr. Samuel Hirsch Margulies and Rabbi Tzvi-Peretz Hayot.
 In 1915 Taamrat graduated from the seminary thus becoming a Rabbi, Shochet (Kosher slaughterer) and professor.
 Emmanuel taught afterwards at the same college for about 16 years and eventually in 1920, at the age of 32, he returned to Ethiopia with Faitlovitch.